3. Understanding Spatial Indexes

 print(f"Initial wells: {len(water_points.index)}")

-2: Use the spatial index to return a list of the ID’s of the wells that intersect the bounds of the district
+2: Use the .query() function of your STRtree object to return a list of the ID’s of the boreholes that intersect the bounds of the district polygon.
+Note that this is simply a list of the ID’s, not the features themselves!

 # get the indexes of wells that intersect bounds of the district

-possible_matches_index = list(idx.intersection(polygon.bounds))
+possible_matches_index = idx.query(polygon)

-(notice that this time we are passing a list of index numbers to it, rather than just a single one as in step 1).
-Report the number of wells that meet this criteria.
+3: Use the resulting list to query the water_points GeoDataFrame using .iloc (notice that this time we are passing a list of index numbers to it, rather than just a single one as in step 1).
+Report the number of boreholes that meet this criteria.

 # use those indexes to extract the possible matches from the GeoDataFrame